open-policy-agent/gatekeeper/website/docs/gator.md

 #### Non default namespace example

-This is an example setup where we include a `namesapace` in a `manifest.yaml` that we plan on passing to `gator expand`.
+This is an example setup where we include a `namespace` in a `manifest.yaml` that we plan on passing to `gator expand`.

 ```yaml
 apiVersion: expansion.gatekeeper.sh/v1alpha1